-(ISSN 2564-016X; CODEN: JELPBQ; DOI: 10.33002/jelp) is an international, scientific double blind peer-reviewed open access journal published 2 times a year online by The Grassroots Institute.
-The frequency of publishing has changed from 3 times to 2 times from 2024.
+(ISSN 2564-016X; CODEN: JELPBQ; DOI: 10.33002/jelp) is an international, scientific double blind peer-reviewed open access journal published 3 times a year online by The Grassroots Institute.

 Open Access—free for readers, with article processing charges (APC) paid by authors or their institutions.

-High Visibility: Indexed in HEIN.
-Indexing is proposed in the WoS, Scopus and other databases.
+High Visibility: Indexed in SCOPUS, EBSCO and HEIN.
+Indexing is proposed in the WoS and other databases.

-Fast Publication: Primary acceptance to the submitted article is given in 1 week time.
+Fast Publication: Provisional acceptance to the submitted article is given in 1 week time.
 After consent of author(s), manuscript is peer-reviewed, and a first decision provided to authors in 2-4 weeks after submission.

 Recognition of Reviewers: The reviewers who provide timely, thorough peer-review reports receive vouchers entitling them to a discount on the APC of their next publication in the journal, in appreciation of the work done.
 Reviewers also receive Certificate for their voluntary service.